HadrienG2/spack-based-singularity/README.md

       (e.g. running unit tests of ACTS)
 - [ ] Find a solution for cases where we really want to build multiple variants of the same image (e.g. ACTS Debug vs RelDeb)
+- [ ] A build failure currently requires restarting everything from scratch.
+      Can this be helped?